anmpog/personal-site-astro/src/blog/build-a-spotify-widget-pt-2.md

 ## Wrapping Up

 In this part of the tutorial, we registered and configured our application on the Spotify API developer portal.
-Then, we created and configured a collection in Bruno, and subsequently created a request we can use to authorize our Spotify application and automatically procure a refresh token and access token.
+Then, we created and configured a collection in Bruno, and subsequently created a request we can use to authorize our Spotify application and procure a refresh token and access token.

-We created a `.env` file in which we stored some important variables that will be used in our requests to the Spotify API.
+We then created a `.env` file in which we stored some important variables that will be used by our sererless function when it issues requests to the Spotify API.

 In the next part of the guide, I will show how I built a serverless function to fetch data from the Spotify API using our refresh token and some of the application secrets we were given when we registered our application on the Spotify developer portal.

 ## Additional Resources

-1. This [post by Thomas Moran](https://thomasmoran.dev/snippets/spotify-currently-playing/spotify-currently-playing/) details how to go through the authorization and authentication process without the use of automations provided by an API client.
+1. This [post by Thomas Moran](https://thomasmoran.dev/snippets/spotify-currently-playing/spotify-currently-playing/) details how to go through the authorization and authentication process without the use of automations provided by an API client like Bruno or Postman.

 2. This [Medium article by Alagappan M](https://medium.com/@alagappan.dev/create-a-now-playing-widget-using-the-spotify-web-api-in-react-a6cb564ed923) details how to manually step through the Authentication and Authorization process, and details building a similar widget to display a "Now Playing" widget.